Hawkeye #7 (Marvel, $3.99)

 Paul Jenkin’s Deathmatch is a tournament of elimination bloodsport, Mortal Kombat style, instead of the isolated island or free reign iterations the others have taken.
 32 of Earth’s “Supes” and “Fears” have been kidnapped, held in a facility completely resistant to their powers, and forced to face one another to the death.
 Of course we’ve seen this type of thing before, as far back as Secret Wars and as recently as the Terror Titans, but Jenkins has gone the mystery angle, keeping all the secrets, well, secret.
 How did they get there?
 With all their powers and skills, how can they truly be trapped?
 Who brought them here?
 Why are heroes so willing to kill one another, and why can’t they remember why?
 If the big “why?” surrounding Avengers Arena is in regards to its purposelessness, the questions posed in Deathmatch are of actual consequence.
 Issue #2 reveals that the contestants are exposed to some… truth, maybe… that compels them to fight, and to kill, and to survive.
 This isn’t mere game show, or spectator sport.
 There’s apparently something much more dire going on.

-I had anticipated that Deathmatch would read like a rejected proposal for Avengers Arena, considering the timing deathmatch2of the two books, but if that is indeed it’s origin, Jenkins has differentiated it dramatically with an insane amount of world and character building.
+I had anticipated that Deathmatch would read like a rejected proposal for Avengers Arena, considering the timing of the two books, but if that is indeed it’s origin, Jenkins has differentiated it dramatically with an insane amount of world and character building.
 Though he does include a “Who’s Who”-style character biographies in the back-matter, even without these simple-yet-richly detailed bios, Jenkins establishes relationships, character dynamics and histories within the story pages, and does so without relying upon archetypes.
 Oh, he uses archetypes, but only because they’re largely inescapable.
 Dragonfly is of the Spider-Man ilk, Sable a Batman type with Mr. Chuckles her Joker, Rat is Rorschach-like I suppose, and Meridian is a Superman.
 But unlike most comics who use analogs for the delight of ridicule or defamation, Jenkins uses them as a matter of shorthand to imply a massive history without requiring the actual history.
 Beyond this he rounds out the roster with enough original creations that the concept of analogs doesn’t seem so pervasive or distracting..

 Dragonfly takes the role as grounding narrator in the first issue and continues through the second, providing perspective on what’s happening, background details or personal insight.
 In the first issue he is introduced standing over the body of his teammate whom he just killed, and his reaction to his deeds, his confusion over what drove him to such lethal extreme, gets straight to the heart of the book.
 There’s consequences to these death matches, and Jenkins does a fantastic job of providing them resonance.
 The deaths in these competitions mean something to the Heroes, sure, but even to the Fears it has an emotional impact.